cs-fullstack-2019-fall/python-review-functions1a-cw-flashfan88/README.md

 # Python review function introduction
+2/5.
+See graded.py for comments.
+Score : 2
 ### Problem 1
 Create a ```printNumbers``` function to print integers from -25 to 20 to the console (print in the function)